 What is a Normal Map?

 Normal maps look strange, but like any other texture map, they are just flat 2D images.
-Here’s a close-up shot of the 3D bird character from the Treehouse course How to Make a Video Game.
+Here’s a close-up shot of a 3D bird character.
 To the right is a close-up of the bird’s normal map.
 The highlights and shadows on the bird’s feathers are being created by the patterns in the normal map.

 In order to understand normal maps, it’s important to first understand the word normal.
 In geometry, a normal is a vector or a line that’s perpendicular to a surface or an object.